Australian Open tension boiling over as players, pundits, ex-pros, fans involved in social media spats

 Tension started to build shortly after 72 players were forced to go into hard quarantine on the back of a couple of people testing positive for coronavirus shortly after their chartered flights touched down in Melbourne.

 Many players expressed their unhappiness with the food on offer, the small hotel rooms and the number of days they have to stay confined to their rooms, amongst other things.
-This has meant the Australian open women odds are absolutely all over the place.

 While some people have had sympathy with the players, a lot of Australians have been critical while government officials have also insisted they won’t change the quarantine restrictions.